 There are multiple factors which can influence how a policy is underwritten.
 Every life insurance company has their own guidelines when it comes to underwriting a policy.
 How health conditions treated with marijuana affect life insurance rates will vary from individual to individual.

-The only sure way to get accurate advice for life insurance regarding any medical condition is to contact an independent life insurance agent such as the ones here at MJ Life Insurance.
-MJ Life Insurance specializes in marijuana as well as in high risk and pre-existing health conditions.
+The only sure way to get accurate advice for life insurance regarding any medical condition is to contact an independent life insurance agent such as the ones here at Marijuana Life Insurance.
+Marijuana Life Insurance specializes in marijuana as well as in high risk and pre-existing health conditions.

 Our agents can save you a lot of time and money in getting the best rating at the lowest rates.
 We have access to over 70 of the most progressive and lenient life insurers in the industry.
 Call us first at (888) 987-8447 to learn more about how health conditions treated with marijuana affect how you will be rated.